Firozpur district

 Firozpur district, also known as Ferozepur district, is one of the twenty-three districts in the state of Punjab, India.
 (Note: There are various archaic and modern spellings of the district, such as Ferozepore, Ferozepur, Ferozpore, Ferozepur, Ferozpur, Firozpore, Firozpur, and others.
 The official spelling presently used by the government of the state of Punjab (India) is 'Firozpur'.)
 Firozpur district comprises an area of 2190 km2.
+The district is part of the Firozpur division.

 Firozpur (Ferozepur) is the capital city of the district.
 It is situated inside ten gates—Amritsari Gate, Wansi Gate, Makhu Gate, Zira Gate, Bagdadi Gate, Mori Gate, Delhi Gate, Magjani Gate, Multani Gate, and Kasuri Gate.

 History

 Sikh Period

 In the 18th century, religious persecution led the Sikhs to form strong warrior groups called Misls, united in resisting Mughal rule.
 In 1760, they defeated the Mughal Governor of Lahore.
 In 1763, Hari Singh of the Bhangi Misl sacked Kasur, and his commander Gujjar Singh crossed the Sutlej to capture Ferozepur, handing it over to his nephew Gurbakhsh Singh.
 Though the Dogars resisted, Gurbakhsh Singh subdued them and expanded his territory on both sides of the Sutlej.
 Around 1792, he gave Ferozepur to his second son, Dhanna Singh, who proved to be a weak ruler.
-Facing rebellion, Nihal Singh Atariwala, a Favourite Sardar of Maharaja Ranjit Singh, crossed the Sutlej and surrounded his lands.
+Facing rebellion, Nihal Singh Atariwala, a favourite Sardar of Maharaja Ranjit Singh, crossed the Sutlej and surrounded his lands.
 At this time, the British East India Company began offering protection to Trans-Sutlej chiefs.
 Dhanna Singh accepted British protection, preventing Ranjit Singh from expanding eastward.

 Dhanna Singh died in 1818–19, and his widow Lachhman Kaur succeeded him.
 She died in 1835 without an heir, after which the British took control of Ferozepur Jagir.

 First Sikh War

 The First Anglo-Sikh War was mainly fought in Ferozepur district.
-The Sikh leadership was divided and could not properly guide the Khalsa Army of Ranjit Singh.
+The Sikh leadership was divided and could not properly lead the Khalsa Army of Ranjit Singh.
 The Sikhs crossed the Sutlej River to fight the British but were often let down by their commanders.

 The first battle was at Mudki, where victory was close, but Sikh commander Lal Singh abandoned his troops.
 At Ferozeshah, another Sikh leader, Teja Singh, fled when victory was near, saving the British from defeat.
 Later, Sikh commander Ranjhor Singh won at Baddowal but lost at Aliwal.
 At the decisive battle of Sobraon, Gulab Singh betrayed the Sikhs by giving the British their battle plans three day before the battle.
 During the fight, Teja Singh again fled, causing a Sikh defeat.